 back to top

 The remarkable Anna Ella Carroll was born and is buried in Dorchester County.
-The daughter of a Maryland Governor and grand niece of a Declaration of Independence signatory, she prevented Maryland from leaving the Union at the outbreak of The Civil War.
-Relied upon as a Cabinet Member and important military advisor by President Abraham Lincoln, she devised The Tennessee River Plan -- the military plan used to end the war.
-After Lincoln's assassination her actual involvement and true identity was obscured by her male counterparts.
+The daughter of a Maryland Governor and grandniece of a Declaration of Independence signatory, she prevented Maryland from leaving the Union at the outbreak of The Civil War.
+Relied upon as a Cabinet Member and important military adviser by President Abraham Lincoln, she devised The Tennessee River Plan -- the military plan used by Grant to end the war.
+Many remain convinced that after Lincoln's assassination her actual involvement and true identity was obscured by her male counterparts.

 In the community she called home, school “marms”, quietly supporting Women’s Suffrage, chose to include her story in their history studies until the late 1970’s.
 Local historian Earl Brannock fondly remembers studying Ms. Carroll as part of his school curriculum, with that community being the only in the nation preserving her memory as both legend and folklore.